 Plans are nothing… Planning is everything.

-Our software development process is a hybrid between that taught by the Project Management Institute and those commonly referred to as Agile Development.
+Our software consulting and development process is a hybrid between that taught by the Project Management Institute and those commonly referred to as Agile Development.

 We begin projects with a Foundation Phase, in which we work with you to flesh out requirements and create user-interface mockups.
 We then develop your system over a series of incremental stages, each one demonstrating new, tested features, finishing with a full release.